 To use the Dynamic Applications in the Amazon Web Services PowerPack, you must first define an AWS credential in the ScienceLogic platform.
+The PowerPack includes a sample SOAP/XML credential (Amazon Web Services Credential) you can use as a template.

 To define an AWS credential: